alkampfergit/personal-blog/codewrecks/content/post/general/firstpost.md

 }
 ```

-But wait, Hugo has syntax highlighting automatically included in the engine, so I can use special tags to copy C# code, add line numbering decide line starting and I even have the option to highligh some lines, in this snippet I highlighted lines 5,6 and 7
+But wait, **Hugo has syntax highlighting automatically included in the engine**, so I can use special tags to copy C# code, add line numbering decide line starting and I even have the option to highlight some lines, in this snippet I highlighted lines 5,6 and 7

 {{< highlight csharp "linenos=table,hl_lines=5-7,linenostart=1" >}}
 try